 This section is about your benefits for medical care and services.
 These benefits are described in Chapter 4 of this booklet: Medical Benefits Chart (what is covered and what you pay).
 To keep things simple, we generally refer to "medical care coverage" or "medical care" in the rest of this section, instead of repeating "medical care or treatment or services" every time.
 The term "medical care" includes medical items and services as well as Medicare Part B prescription drugs.
-In some cases, different rules apply to a request for a Part B prescription drug.
+In some cases, we will explain how the rules for Part B prescription drug.
 In those cases, we will explain how the rules for Part B prescription drugs are different from the rules for medical items and services.